hashkat/hashkat/docs/directory.md

 ## <span style="color:green">verify.py</span>

 Script run in *tests.sh* to compare the data of output files in a network simulation to what is expected.
 If there is discrepancy between an output file and its reference, the file name is printed to the screen.
-Used in the development of #k@ to confirm if any changes made to the source code did or did not affect impact the output of a netowkr simulation.
+Used in the development of #k@ to confirm if any changes made to the source code did or did not affect impact the output of a network simulation.

 ## <span style="color:blue">yaml</span>